Donald Justice

-Donald Rodney Justice (August 12, 1925 – August 6, 2004) was an American teacher of writing and poet who won the Pulitzer Prize for Poetry in 1980.
+Donald Rodney Justice (August 12, 1925 – August 6, 2004) was an American poet and teacher of creative writing who won the Pulitzer Prize for Poetry in 1980.

-In summing up Justice's career, David Orr wrote, "In most ways, Justice was no different from any number of solid, quiet older writers devoted to traditional short poems.
-But he was different in one important sense: sometimes his poems weren't just good; they were great.
-They were great in the way that Elizabeth Bishop's poems were great, or Thom Gunn's or Philip Larkin's.
-They were great in the way that tells us what poetry used to be, and is, and will be."

-Life and career
+Early life and education

-Justice grew up in Miami, Florida and earned a bachelor's degree from the University of Miami in 1945.
-He received an MA from the University of North Carolina in 1947, studied for a time at Stanford University, and ultimately earned a doctorate from the University of Iowa in 1954.
-He went on to teach for many years at the Iowa Writers' Workshop, the nation's first graduate program in creative writing.
+Justice was born on August 12, 1925, in Miami.
+He attended the University of Miami, where he obtained his bachelor's degree in 1945.
+He received an MA from the University of North Carolina in 1947, studied for a time at Stanford University, and earned a doctorate from the University of Iowa in 1954.

+Career

+After obtaining his doctorate, Justice went on to teach for many years at the Iowa Writers' Workshop at the University of Iowa, the nation's first graduate program in creative writing.
 He also taught at Syracuse University, the University of California at Irvine, Princeton University, the University of Virginia, and the University of Florida in Gainesville.

 Justice published thirteen collections of his poetry.
 The first collection, The Summer Anniversaries, was the winner of the Lamont Poetry Prize given by the Academy of American Poets in 1961; Selected Poems won the Pulitzer Prize for Poetry in 1980.
 He was awarded the Bollingen Prize in Poetry in 1991, and the Lannan Literary Award for Poetry in 1996.

 His honors also included grants from the Guggenheim Foundation, the Rockefeller Foundation, and the National Endowment for the Arts.
 He was a member of the American Academy of Arts and Letters, and a Chancellor of the Academy of American Poets from 1997 to 2003.
 His Collected Poems was nominated for the National Book Award in 2004.
-Justice was also a National Book Award Finalist in 1961, 1974, and 1995.
+Justice was a National Book Award Finalist three times, in 1961, 1974, and 1995.